XSWare/marshalled_asm_struct/README.md

-Minimum example to call an external function in [NASM](https://www.nasm.us/doc/) from Rust.
+Minimum example to pass and fill up a Rust struct in [NASM](https://www.nasm.us/doc/).

 Only tested this in linux.
 Requires `nasm` to be installed.